Events 2020 - 2021

 We usually invite speakers to hear how they defend a thesis, a position, a point of view.
 We expect them to have made up their minds about books and ideas.
 In this series, we try something different: We ask our guests to tell us how they have changed their minds.
 Which book urged them into this change?
 What was it about the book to have incited a change?
 And how did this change come about?
 Did it happen because of what the book argued or despite it?
 Did it occur happily or grudgingly?

-Our first guest is Sianne Ngai, someone whose books have prompted many of us to change our minds about aesthetic experience.
-The book that changed her mind is Fredric Jameson’s The Political Unconscious: Narrative as a Socially Symbolic Act, first published in 1981.
+Sianne Ngai, someone whose books have prompted many of us to change our minds about aesthetic experience, speaks about Fredric Jameson’s The Political Unconscious: Narrative as a Socially Symbolic Act, first published in 1981.

 Sianne Ngai is Professor of English at the University of Chicago.
 She is the author of Ugly Feelings; Our Aesthetic Categories: Zany, Cute, Interesting, which won the Modern Language Association’s James Russell Lowell Prize; and Theory of the Gimmick: Aesthetic Judgment and Capitalist Form, published just this year by Harvard University Press.
 Her work has been translated into multiple languages, and she has received fellowships from the Institute of Advanced Study in Berlin and the American Council of Learned Societies.